TheArctesian/ERC-721Example/README.md

 # ERC-721Example

 First go to the [IPFS website](https://docs.ipfs.io/install/command-line/#official-distributions) and follow the install steps.
-I'm using arch btw so just
+I'm using arch btw so can install from the AUR with yay or aurman
 ```
 yay go-ipfs
 ```